shn2016/pizza-creator-admin/README.md

 3. As an admin, I would like to add new pizza Size (name, price and inch);
 4. As an user, I would like to see all of available sizes and able to see the price on selected

+## Thinking

+1. As the nature of react router(subpage is not real page), so it might has issues when using github issues.
+For example, refresh might not get the page.
+  * For this, I altered the path in Link, to make it match github pages;
+2. The SPA will call the api it change the page, when is costy.
+I assume it should be a cacheManager to manage it.

 ## About Me